mahlberg-lab/clic/docs/clicanalysis/concordance.rst

 view.
 In order to create a concordance, you will need to select a corpus to search in (see the Section 4 on 'The CLiC Corpora' above).

-.. rubric:: Search the corpora
+= Search the corpora
-   :name: search-the-corpora

 This is where you select a corpus to search in (cf. Section 4).
 The selection is very flexible and lets you pick a pre-defined corpus (see :ref:`The CLiC corpora`) or choose your own subcorpus – with any of the books available in CLiC.

-.. rubric:: Only in subsets
+= Only in subsets
-   :name: only-in-subsets

 Here you can decide whether you want to search through 'all text' – the whole book(s) – or just one of the subsets: 'short suspensions', 'long suspensions', 'quotes' and 'non-quotes' (cf. Section 4).

-.. rubric:: Search for terms
+= Search for terms
-   :name: search-for-terms

 This is the fundamental parameter of the concordance search – it lets you determine the node word or phrase that forms the basis of the